TheKeithStewart/chess-repertoire-builder/README.md

 2. Export the PGN from Lichess
 3. Run this script on the PGN
 4. Import the generated PGN files into Chessable as separate chapters

+## GUI Features

+The Chess Board GUI provides an intuitive way to build and manage your chess repertoire:

+### Interactive Chess Board
+- Click to select and move pieces
+- Highlighted legal moves
+- Support for piece promotion
+- Flip board orientation

+### Variation Management
+- Create and navigate variations easily
+- Visual move tree showing all lines
+- Add comments to any position
+- Set chapter names and metadata

+### Import/Export
+- Load existing PGN files (including from Lichess)
+- Save your work as standard PGN
+- Export chapters directly to Chessable-ready format

+### Workflow with the GUI

+1. Start the GUI with `./run_gui.sh`
+2. Create your repertoire by making moves on the board
+3. Add variations by navigating back to a position and making a different move
+4. Add comments to explain the ideas behind moves
+5. Set chapter and study names in the interface
+6. Export for Chessable when ready

 ## Limitations